This post is about the teardowns of residences

 This multi-family 2 flat with 3,175 sq ft lot size

 was built in 1886 according Redfin.
-This house was constructed with Lake View was a township.
+This house was constructed when Lake View was a township.

 photo - Chicago Cityscape